kailingding/ML_from_scratch/README.md

 #### NumPy implementation of machine learning models from scratch for accessibility.
 Aim to cover from linear models to neural networks. 🚀

+Hopefully you can find the content helpful in your fantastic ML / DL journey.

 ## Installation

 <pre><code>